LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 On mobile devices that have a front and backward facing camera, an additional button is shown to switch to the other camera.

+## Configuration

+Profiles can be used to allow/disallow video and voice calls for all agents or only a subset of agents.
+The permissions are part of the Agent profile.
+Enabling the “Initiate voice conversation” permission will allow voice calls, and the “Initiate live video” permission will allow video calls.

+The following advanced configuration options are available.
+Simply ask your LivePerson contact or support representative to make the changes in your account's backend configuration console.
+* Make every video call start with the agent camera disabled.
+* Make every video call start with the consumer camera disabled.
+* Disable peer to peer connections and force all video and audio data to be relayed via a TURN server.
+* Specify your own STUN and TURN servers which should be used for the WebRTC audio and video streams.
+* Disable voice and/or video calls so that even agent administrators cannot enable it using profiles.
+* Customize all text in the invitation and system messages inside the transcript.
+* Enable integration of a JavaScript tracking library on the consumer side.
+The choices are:
+  * Google Analytics
+  * Piwik Analytics
+  * Webtrekk Web Analytics
+  * Tealium

+For support calls on different devices and networks, additional video relay infrastructure is required to cover scenarios in which a peer to peer connection is not possible.
+It is recommended to work with the LivePerson support team to verify that your network infrastructure can support peer to peer connections.
+On the consumer side, this cannot be guaranteed and calls might still require a relay server.
+For testing purposes, LivePerson will provide such a server.
+For production deployments, brands can set up their own infrastructure.
+Your LivePerson representative can assist you with that step and also outline alternatives to hosting your own infrastructure.

 ## Requirements

 **Conversational Cloud**